mmark-md/mmark/README.md

 Block-level parsing:

-* Headings, thematic breaks, code blocks should be separated from paragraphs by at least one empty line.
-This makes the parser a lot simpler and forces markdown sources to be in a more readable form too.
+* Code blocks and thematic breaks should be separated from paragraphs and lists by at least one empty line.
 * If a line starts with hash signs it is expected to be a valid *non-empty* header (level 1–6 inclusive).
 If you want to start a paragraph with hashes, just escape the first hash with backslash and that will be enough.
 * Setext headings are not supported for the sake of simplicity.
 * Fenced code blocks must be explicitly closed by a closing fence.
 They are not closed by the end of document or by start of another block.
+* Lists and block quotes are defined by column at which their content starts.
+Content belonging to a particular list or block quote should start at the same column (or greater column, up to the column where indented code blocks start).
+* Block quotes are started by a single `>` character, it's not necessary to put a `>` character at beginning of every line belonging to a quote (in fact, this would make every line a separate block quote).
+* Paragraphs can be interrupted by unordered list and ordered lists with any valid starting index.

 Inline-level parsing: